dirac-institute/sorcha/docs/ephemerisgen.rst

 .. seealso::
-   For a more detailed description of ``Sorcha``'s ephemeris geneeration stage  please see Holman et al. (submitted).
+   For a more detailed description of ``Sorcha``'s ephemeris generation stage  please see Holman et al. (submitted).

 How It Works
 --------------------------------------------------------